heyitsryan/Two-Step-Digital-Analog-stick/README.md

 ## Low profile switch selection:

-There are 16 total varieties of Kaihl Choc V1 switches to choose from.
+There are 16 total varieties of Kailh Choc V1 switches to choose from.
 Out of those I would suggest staying with switches that are 50gf or higher.
 The reason for this is that arcade microswitches which the JLF/JLX and all arcade sticks use are much higher resistance than what the Choc V1 switches offer and if you use too low of a resistance the stick can feel mushy and struggle to return to center quickly.
 I personally use the yellow 70GF linears but I have also used the light blue 70gf clicky switches which also feel great.
 In my testing the "tactile" switches are not very easily felt during gameplay and in my opinion do not offer much to the experience but feel free to experiment.
 The advantage to this system is that you can combine different switches to create your optimal stick. struggle with hitting consistent Up B's?
 You might put a lower force switch in the first switch socket of your up pcb as an example.
 The possibilities are vast.

 ## Assembly guide